vijay-shankaranand/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* is a job festival event planner
-* has a need to manage a significant number of contacts
+* has a need to manage a significant number of contacts of different types (e.g. vendors, customers)
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions